-- 10. National Grid believes it is appropriate for it to continue to develop the NTS in a way that provides its customers and Great Britain generally, with a gas transmission system that is robust against supply shocks and which keeps pace with changes in the gas market, such as increasing dependency on imported supplies. - 11.
-National Grid is also required by Special Condition C2 of the Licence, "Long Term Development Statement", to prepare an annual statement, with respect to each of the succeeding 10 years that will forecast; - The use likely to be made of the pipe-line system; and - The likely developments of that system. - 12.
-National Grid believes it is important to seek wide views on the process for determining how it invests in its network as well as on the underlying assumptions that underpin such investment.
+- 13. National Grid believes it is appropriate for it to continue to develop the NTS in a way that provides its customers and Great Britain generally, with a gas transmission system that is robust against supply shocks and which keeps pace with changes in the gas market, such as increasing dependency on imported supplies. - 11.
+National Grid is also required by Special Condition C2 of the Licence, "Long Term Development Statement", to prepare an annual statement, with respect to each of the succeeding 10 years that will forecast;

+- The use likely to be made of the pipe-line system; and - The likely developments of that system. - 15.
+12. National Grid believes it is important to seek wide views on the process for determining how it invests in its network as well as on the underlying assumptions that underpin such investment.
 An enhanced consultation process is operated under the banner of 'Transporting Britain's Energy' with a view to obtaining industry views on how the industry would like to see the NTS developed. - 13.
 National Grid expects the results of long term auctions to be the primary driver for investment.
-A sufficiently strong, unambiguous, signal in long term auctions will trigger the sale of entry capacity which National Grid would normally expect to support through investment.
-This statement describes the process by which such sales of entry capacity might be triggered. - 14.
-National Grid might consider it necessary to invest in the absence of an unambiguous auction signal should it be deemed necessary to satisfy its wider statutory duties or, if in its opinion, a clear commercial case can be made for such an investment. - 15.
-In addition National Grid will consider whether unsold baseline capacity (as defined in the Licence) can be substituted to NTS Entry Points where demand exceeds the obligated level thereby, potentially, reducing the requirement for investment in the NTS.
-The process by which such substitutions may be considered will be provided in the "Entry Capacity Substitution Methodology Statement"2.
+A sufficiently strong, unambiguous, signal in long term auctions will trigger the sale of the start of the process for triggering the release of additional entry capacity which National Grid would normally expect to support through investment.
+This statement describes the process by which such sales releases of entry capacity might be triggered. - 14.
+National Grid might consider it necessary to invest in the absence of an unambiguous auction signal should it be deemed necessary to satisfy its wider statutory duties or, if in its opinion, a clear commercial case can be made for such an investment. - 17.
+In addition to releasing entry capacity pursuant to an auction signal, National Grid may at its sole discretion, release for sale additional capacity for which it has no obligation to do so.
+For the purpose of the Licence any capacity released in accordance with this paragraph will be classified as non-obligated entry capacity. - 18.
+15. In addition National Grid willalso has a Licence obligation to consider whether unsold baselinenon-incremental obligated entry capacity (as defined in the Licence) can be substituted to NTS Entry Pointsentry points where there is demand for incremental obligated entry capacity; i.e. demand exceeds the prevailing obligated level and paragraph 17 does not apply, thereby, potentially, reducing the requirement for investment in the NTS.
+The process by which such substitutions may be considered and the methodology that would be applied will be provided in the "Entry Capacity Substitution Methodology Statement" (the "ECS").
+For the avoidance of doubt, the release of incremental entry capacity will be in accordance with this Incremental Entry Capacity Release Methodology Statement. - 19.
+In its Direction of 3rd March 2008 (un-referenced) the Authority deferred the entry capacity substitution obligation to no later than 6th April 2009 with the ECS to be submitted to the Authority for approval no later than 6th January 2009.
+It is intended that the ECS will be published late 2008 / early 2009 following industry consultation, subject to approval by the Authority.
+National Grid will not consider opportunities for entry capacity substitution until the obligation becomes effective, i.e. potentially not until April 2009 and any actual substitution of capacity will be effective from a future date established in accordance with the substitution rules.